Pull to Refresh

 If you hunt hard ground — backcountry public land, deep timber, the parcels where the cell tower stops mattering — your hunting app needs to do more than predict deer movement.
 It needs to be there when you cross the property line, with every tool a serious hunter actually uses across a season.
 Trail Pro Intel is built for the backcountry: terrain scouting, forecast, trail-camera analysis, GPS field notes, gear tracking — one platform, one screen, working where the signal doesn't.

-This is the practical, unsentimental comparison between Trail Pro Intel and Spartan Forge — the premium AI-prediction tool — for hunters weighing a Spartan Forge alternative in 2026.
+This is the practical, unsentimental comparison between Trail Pro Intel and Spartan Forge — the premium AI-prediction tool — for hunters weighing a Spartan Forge alternative.
+All pricing below is as of August 2026.

 01TL;DR